VouDoo/vagrant-prometheus/README.md

-# Vagrant - Prometheus lab
+# Vagrant - Prometheus

 A quick way to deploy a Prometheus playground.

+Please note, this Vagrant project uses VirtualBox as provider.